Join myEnergy Rewards and help enable a greener Ontario. Learn more about incentives and discounts.

 your investment with our buying tips.

-• Prices vary, but the cost is usually recovered from energy savings in less than one year.
-Look for features such as spray adjustments, spray pattern and coverage, forcefulness, quiet operation, and ease of cleaning.
+• The costs from replacing your showerhead usually result in energy savings in less than one year after installation.
+Look for features likespray adjustments, spray pattern and coverage, forcefulness, quiet operation and ease of cleaning

-• This reduces hot water use by up to 30% and can save over 28,000 litres per year.
+• This can reduce hot water use by up to 30% and can save over 28,000 litres per year

-• Taking shorter showers instead of baths saves both energy and water.
-For instance, two people could save over $30 per year by shortening their shower by one minute each.
+• Taking shorter showers can save both energy and water.
+Two people could save over $30 per year by shortening their shower by only one minute each

 Keep the insulating tank cover clear

-• If your hot water pipes run through sections of your home that are not heated, insulate them too.
+• If your hot water pipes run through sections of your home that aren’t heated, insulate them too

-• Appliances last for many years, and the “second price tag” – the cost of running the appliance – can add up to more than the initial purchase price.
-Use the EnerGuide label to help you shop smart.
+• Appliances may last years, but the cost to run them each year can add up to more than the initial purchase price.
+Use the EnerGuide label to shop energy efficient appliances and save you more in the long run

-Use the EnerGuide label to make your shopping decisions
+Understand the EnerGuide label to help with your shopping decisions

 1

-This number is the expected annual energy consumption of the appliance in watts.
-The lower the number, the higher the savings.
+Be sure to review the EnerGuide label on your water heater before purchasing.
+This number estimates the annual energy consumption of the appliance in watts, andthe lower the number, the higher your savings.

 2

-The energy consumption indicator shows you how this model compares to others in its class.
-The bar below the indicator gives the energy-efficiency range for the class.
+The bar below shows how a model compares to other models and the indicator gives the energy-efficiency range for the class.
 The further the indicator is to the left end of the scale, the better.

 3